-Even as fascination develops, the idea of sporting nothing but running shoes in front of a large group of strangers may not be something you’re eager to try.
+Even as fascination develops, the idea of sporting nothing but running shoes (and hopefully some high SPF sunscreen) in front of a large group of strangers may not be something you’re eager to try.
 Though it may be shocking, racers who have stepped out of their comfort zones to give it a try all seem to give resoundingly positive endorsements.

 Jessica Sebor, the editor of Women’s Running Magazine, first stripped down in 2012 for that year’s edition of the Bare Dare.
 “I know it’s going to take more than one Sunday morning to cure my self consciousness, but running the Bare Dare did teach me this: If you don’t challenge yourself, you will never have the chance to be crowned a champion,” Sebor wrote in her column.
 That year, she won the inaugural National Championship of Nude Running.